aravparikh/aravparikh.github.io/index.md

 ---

-### Generative AI and LLMs: Architecture and Data Preparation
+### Generative AI and LLMs: Architecture and Data Preparation - IBM
 <a href="images/Coursera KPTPRG30FBE4.jpg" class="button">View Certificate</a>

 **What I learned:**